freundma/GNUTLSwithFIDO2Extension/README.md

 Sockets Layer) protocol.
 Additional information can be found at [www.gnutls.org](https://www.gnutls.org/).

-In the extension of GnuTLS the authentication via FIDO2 has been added as a proof of concept.
-The purpose of this is to make FIDO2 more available for internet users and help solving the problem of the rather unsafe password authentication.
+In the extension of GnuTLS the authentication via FIDO2 has been added as a proof of concept in the context of a bachelor thesis.
+The purpose of this is to make FIDO2 available for more internet users and help solving the problem of the rather unsafe password authentication.
 The extension adds a new client hello extension, four new message types and three new alerts.
 As there are two major ways of registering, a resident PKCS and a non resident PKCS, the new TFE (TLS 1.3 with FIDO2 extension)-Handshake is offered in two modes.
 Please note